waynewbishop/bishop-algorithms-swift/README.md

 Branches
 --------------------
 + master - The production branch.
 Clone or fork this repository for the latest copy
-+ develop - The active development branch. <a href="https://help.github.com/articles/creating-a-pull-request" target=_blank">Pull requests</a> should be directed to this branch
++ develop - The active Swift 2.2 development branch.
+All Swift 2.2 <a href="https://help.github.com/articles/creating-a-pull-request" target=_blank">pull requests</a> should be directed to this branch
++ swift-3.0 - The active Swift 3.0 development branch.
+All Swift 3.0 <a href="https://help.github.com/articles/creating-a-pull-request" target=_blank">pull requests</a> should be directed to this branch

 Other Projects